 He is the co-founder and Clinical Director of Emmaus Counseling Center and has been a clinical psychologist in private practice for more than 30 years.

-Dr. Wemhoff has a wide range of experience working with adoptive families as a clinical psychologist and has conducted several comprehensive International Adoption Assessments.
+Dr. Wemhoff has a wide range of experience working with adoptive families as a clinical psychologist and has conducted several comprehensive international and domestic adoption assessments.
 He has never had an adoptive parent psychological evaluation rejected from any court for any reason.

-TRANSITIONING TO ADOPTIVE AND OR FOSTER PARENTS: This is a critical time for both the child and new parents.
+This is a critical time for both the child and new parents.
 Because of their histories, children from hard places have changes in their bodies, brains, behaviors, and belief systems.
-While a variety of parenting strategies may be successful in typical circumstances, children from hard places need caregiving that meets their unique needs and addresses the whole child.
-We have therapists trained in adoption/foster parenting skills and blended families here to assist you in your journey.
+While a variety of parenting strategies may be successful in typical circumstances, children from hard places need care giving that meets their unique needs and addresses the whole child.
+At Emmaus, we have therapists trained in adoption/foster parenting skills and blended families here to assist you in your journey.

 RESOURCES & ORGANIZATIONS